Real reductive Cayley groups of rank 1 and 2

 In this paper we classify real reductive algebraic groups of rank $\le 2$ that are Cayley.
 To be more precise, for each real reductive group of rank 1 or 2 (up to an isomorphism) we determine whether it is Cayley or not:

-\begin{theorem} Let $G$ be connected reductive algebraic $\R$-group of absolute rank $\le 2$ over the field $\R$ of real numbers.
+\begin{theorem} Let $G$ be a connected reductive algebraic $\R$-group of absolute rank $\le 2$ over the field $\R$ of real numbers.
 If $G$ is simple of type $\GG_2$ or is isomorphic to $\SL_{3,\R}$, or $\PGU_3$, or $\PGU(2,1)$, then $G$ is {\em not} Cayley.
 Otherwise $G$ is Cayley. \end{theorem}

-Here, following the Book of Involutions \cite[\S\,23]{KMRT}, we write $\PGU_n$ rather than ${\bf PSU}_n$ for the corresponding adjoint group.
-We write $\PGU(2,1)$ for the (inner) form of $\PGU_3$ corresponding to the Hermitian form with diagonal matrix $\diag(1,1,-1)$.
+Theorem \ref{thm:maintheorem} will be proved case by case.
+The cases when $G$ is Cayley will be treated by the author in the main text of the paper.
+In the case when $G$ is of type $\GG_2$ it is known that $G$ is not Cayley, see above.
+The other cases when $G$ is not Cayley (and again the case of $\SU_3$ when $G$ is Cayley) will be treated by Igor Dolgachev in Appendix A.

-Note that by \cite[Corollary 7.1]{BKLR} any $K$-group $G$ of absolute rank $\le 2$ over a field $K$ of characteristic 0 is stably Cayley, that is, there exists $r\ge 0$ such that the group $G\times_K \G_{m,K}^r$ is Cayley.
-The following theorem shows that one can always take $r=2$.
+Note that by \cite[Corollary 7.1]{BKLR} any $K$-group $G$ of absolute rank $\le 2$ over a field $K$ of characteristic 0 is stably Cayley, that is, there exists $r\ge 0$ such that the group $G\times_K \G_{m,K}^r$ is Cayley, where $\G_{m,K}$ denotes the multiplicative group over $K$.
+The following theorem, which generalizes \cite[Proposition 9.1]{LPR}, shows that one can always take $r=2$.

 \begin{theorem} Let $G$ be a connected reductive algebraic $K$-group of absolute rank $\le 2$ over a field $K$ of characteristic $0$.
 If $G$ is of absolute rank $1$, then $G$ is Cayley.
 If $G$ is of absolute rank $2$, then $G\times_K \G_{m,K}^2$ is Cayley. \end{theorem}